samarthsubramanya/samarthsubramanya/README.md

 </div>

 <p align='center'><img src='https://visitor-badge.laobi.icu/badge?page_id=johnx4321'></p>

+<p>Profile Picture - My profile picture is an Airbus A350 because it revolutionized air travel, with a unique design, composite materials and efficient.</p>

 <!---
 JohnX4321/JohnX4321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.